-Starting this month, I am joining Microsoft as a full-time software developer.
+Starting this month, I am joining Microsoft as a full time software developer.
 I am rejoining the Azure API Management team, this time to actually help build the product.
-I am happy to be working on a product that is all about helping people build better HTTP-based applications in a shorter amount of time.
-I’m also really happy to be on a team that really cares about how HTTP should be used and are determined to make these capabilities available to the widest possible audience.
+I am happy to be working on a product that is all about helping people build better HTTP based applications in a shorter amount of time.
+I’m also really happy to being on a team that really cares about how HTTP should be used and are determined to make these capabilities available to the widest possible audience.

 Having just gone through the process of interviewing, I have some thoughts on the whole process.
-I think it is fair to say that Microsoft has a fairly traditional interview process.
-You spend a day talking to people from the hiring team and related teams.
+I think it is fair to say that Microsoft have a fairly traditional interview process.
+You spend a day taking to people from the hiring team and related teams.
 You get the usual personal questions and questions about past experiences.
-When applying for a developer role you get a bunch of technical questions that usually require whiteboard coding on topics that are covered in college-level courses.
-I haven’t been to university for a very long time.
+When applying for a developer role you get a bunch of technical questions that usually require whiteboard coding on topics that are covered in college level courses.
+I haven’t been in university for a very long time.
 I can count the number of times I have had to reverse a linked list professionally on one hand.

 These types of interview questions are typically met with scorn by experienced developers.
 I have heard numerous people suggest alternative interview techniques that I believe would be more effective at determining if someone is a competent developer.

 However, these are the hoops that candidates are asked to jump through.
 It isn’t a surprise.
 It is easy to find this out.
 It is fairly easy to practice doing whiteboard coding and there are plenty of resources out there that demonstrate how to achieve many of these comp sci challenges.